Monday, October 7, 2024

 its outage an insult to the Age of Crocs . . .

-the world teetering on the edge
+The world teeters on the edge

 of Hawking's uninhabitable . . .